jmvanel/semantic_forms/doc/en/install.md

 ```
 but then the application will be stopped when the user disconnects.

-**On windows simply run:**
+**On windows** simply run:
 ```
 bin/semantic_forms_play.bat -J-Xmx50M &
 ```

 The default port is 9000, so you can direct your browser to [http://localhost:9000](http://localhost:9000) .
 The generic application is perfectly usable out of the box, see [User manual](https://github.com/jmvanel/semantic_forms/wiki/User_manual).
-However, it is better to preload common RDF vocabularies and related form specifications and I18N translations, run:
+However, it is better to preload common RDF vocabularies and related form specifications and I18N translations, see below "Database manipulations".

+#### Stopping the zipped distribution
+`kill` the java application; its process ID is in the `RUNNING_PID` file.

+## Database manipulations
+It is better to preload common RDF vocabularies and related form specifications and I18N translations, for this run:
 ```shell
 scripts/populateRDFCache.sh
 ```